 Staying in Sihanoukville?

-Note that Serendipity Beach is the main beach that attracts the loud and full of drunk, ill-behaving tourists and is by default a significant target area for things to happen, and where things regularly do and have happened.
+Note that Serendipity Beach is the main beach that attracts the loud and full of drunk, ill-behaving tourists and is, by default, a significant target area for things to happen and where things regularly have happened.
 Having your wits about you and being on your guard, like anywhere in the world, is the best way to stay safe.
-Otres Beach and other surrounding beaches are quieter and not lined with bars, so there are plenty of areas to escape to and enjoy the landscape and the local life.
+Otres Beach and other surrounding beaches are quieter and not lined with bars, so there are plenty of areas to escape the madness and enjoy a calmer landscape.

 How Do You Get From Koh Rong to Koh Rong Samloem (And Vice Versa)?